-• Add Part: This lets you add a new part to the current file.
-The part type is selected from a submenu and added to the end of the file.
+- Add Part: This lets you add a new part to the current file.
+The part type is selected from a submenu and added to the end of the file. - Special Paste: This command allows pasting from the Clipboard List.

 • Delete Part: This command deletes the currently displayed part.